PikoLab/robofriends-redux/README.md

 # Key Points of Redux

-Redux is a good library for State Management, especially for large states.
+Redux is a good library for State Management, especially for managing large states.
 Multiple components can share and use the same state.
 Here is the Redux Application Data Flow.